sanjai-arvinth/sanjai-arvinth/README.md

 - 🔭 I’m currently working on **Aircraft Simulator using Reinforcement Learning**
 - 🌱 I’m currently learning **Advanced DSA and Data Preprocessing and Data Handling**
-- 👯 I’m looking to collaborate on **Open Source Projects on Data Science adn Case Studies**
+- 👯 I’m looking to collaborate on **Open Source Projects on Data Science and Case Studies**
 - 💬 Ask me about **Data Science, Machine Learning**
 - 📫 How to reach me: sanjaiarvinth.mail@gmail.com